Chart Color Schemes

 Health outcomes in Tingalpa are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Tingalpa's health indicators show below-average outcomes, with common health conditions prevalent among its general population at levels somewhat typical but higher than the national average for older cohorts.
-Private health cover is very high in Tingalpa, with approximately 54% of the total population (~5,108 people) having it, compared to 58.6% across Greater Brisbane.
+Tingalpa's health indicators show below-average results, with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.
+Private health cover is very high in Tingalpa, at approximately 54% of the total population (~5,110 people), compared to 58.6% across Greater Brisbane.

-Mental health issues and asthma are the most common medical conditions in the area, affecting 9.1% and 8.3% of residents respectively.
-However, 68.4% of Tingalpa's residents declare themselves completely clear of medical ailments, compared to 69.4% across Greater Brisbane.
-As of 2021, 16.5% of Tingalpa's residents are aged 65 and over (1,548 people).
-Health outcomes among seniors in the area present some challenges that require more attention than those of the broader population.
+The most prevalent medical conditions are mental health issues and asthma, affecting 9.1 and 8.3% of residents respectively.
+68.4% of Tingalpa's residents declare themselves completely clear of medical ailments, compared to 69.4% across Greater Brisbane.
+As of 2021, 16.5% of Tingalpa's residents are aged 65 and over (1,549 people).
+Health outcomes among seniors in the area present challenges that require more attention than those for the broader population.

 Frequently Asked Questions - Health